 Even more recently I undertook a more exciting and thrilling challenge; not an art one but art was used as a vessel for major fundraising.
 In January I rode a pushbike through the rough, dusty, poor and oppressed country of Cambodia.
-A 650-kilometer ride in 8 days for a friend's charity called “Feeding Dreams”.
+A 650-kilometer ride in eight days for a friend's charity called “Feeding Dreams”.
 What was I thinking!
 I have to say that was one of the biggest challenges I have ever done!
-And with my partner and 22 other riders, we did it!
+And with my partner and twenty-two other riders, we did it!
 I have the T-shirt to prove it! (laughs)

 Some creatives love a deadline and believe they generate their best work under stress.
 Is this something you can subscribe to?

 Yes, the exhibition I mentioned at the Regional Gallery in Albury, was a huge deadline: 14 large portraits of farmers and their working dogs.
 The room was a hell of a lot bigger than I anticipated and I needed to paint more than I had originally thought.
 Funnily enough, I found one of my best portraits was the one I spent the least time on.
 It was still wet when it went into the truck!

 What milestones are you particularly proud of in your artistic career?